-Two short take-home problem sets are distributed during the semester (20%).
-Each counts for 10% of the total mark.
+Two take-home problem sets are distributed during the semester (20%).
+Each count for 10% of the total mark.

-Participation and performance in online quizzes (10%).
+Online quizzes are taking place during the semester (10%).
 This is accompanied by continuous formative assessment through problem sets.

 Repeat type: Internal & External